Gas chromatography–vacuum ultraviolet spectroscopy: VUV spectral identification

-Gas phase species absorb and display unique spectra between 120 – 240 nm where high energy σ→σ*, n→σ*, π→π*, n → π* electronic transitions can be excited and probed.
+Gas phase species absorb and display unique spectra between 120 and 240 nm where high energy σ→σ*, n→σ*, π→π*, n → π* electronic transitions can be excited and probed.
 VUV spectra reflect the absorbance cross section of compounds and are specific to their electronic structure and functional group arrangement.
 The ability of VUV detectors to produce spectra for most compounds results in universal and highly selective compound identification.
 VUV spectroscopy data is highly characteristic while also providing quantitative information.
 Many commonly used GC detectors such as the electron capture detector (ECD), flame ionization detector (FID), and thermal conductivity detector (TCD) produce quantitative but not qualitative detail.
 Gas chromatography–mass spectrometry (GC-MS) generates qualitative and quantitative data but has difficulty characterizing labile and low mass compounds, as well as differentiating between isomers.
 GC-VUV complements MS by overcoming its limitations and providing a secondary method of confirmation.
 It also offers a single-instrument alternative to the use of multiple detectors for qualitative and quantitative analysis.

 VUV spectra of fatty acid methyl ester (FAME) cis and trans isomers that are commonly found in butter and vegetable oils.
 GC-VUV can readily distinguish between the C18:3 FAME isomers, cis and trans classification, and the degree of unsaturation.

 Naphthols, xylenes, and cis- and trans- fatty acids are compounds that are prohibitively difficult to distinguish according to their electron ionization mass spectral profiles.
 Xylenes present the additional challenge of natural co-elution that makes separating their isoforms problematic.
 Figure 2 shows the distinct VUV spectra of m-, p-, and o-xylene.
 These compounds can be differentiated despite their only difference being the position of two methyl groups around a benzene ring.
 The spectral differences of these isomers enable their co-elution to be resolved through spectral deconvolution.